renebarto/baremetal/doc/tutorials/20-gpio.md

 This disconnects the interrupt, and cancels any running timers
 - Line 318-324: We implement the `RegisterEventHandler` method.
 This is quite straightforward
 - Line 330-335: We implement the `UnregisterEventHandler` method.
 This is quite straightforward
-- Line 342-347: We implement the global `SwitchButtonInterruptHandler()` method, which is the global interrupt handler for the GPIO pins.
+- Line 342-347: We implement the global `SwitchButtonInterruptHandler()` method, which is the global interrupt handler for the SW GPIO pin.
 It converts the parameter to a class pointer, and then calls the class method
 - Line 353-377: We implement the `SwitchButtonInterruptHandler()` method, which is the class interrupt handler for the GPIO pins
   - Line 359: It reads the GPIO pin value (down is false, up is true)